What is a Non-Residential Payroll

 In 2016, the Canada Revenue Agency issued employer certification Form RC473, Application for Non-Resident Employer Certification.
 The Minister of National Revenue for foreign employers then approves the authorization and allows foreign employers to operate in Canada.

-The approved non-resident employer status means foreign employers don’t need to withhold Canadian taxes from salary, wages, and other payments to qualifying non-resident employees.
+The approved non-resident employer status means foreign employers don’t need to withhold Canadian taxes from salary, wages, and other payments to qualifying non-resident employees, and by that avoiding double taxation.

 Aside from getting familiar with the process, it’s also important payroll and compliance managers note any obstacles ranging from a few bureaucratic to organizational acts.